 The major church doctrines are 'unscriptural' - demonstrably so.
-The Trinity, Virgin Birth, and the various 'divinity' teachings focus completely upon the personality of Jesus and the effect which it is assumed he produced upon his contemporaries.
+The Virgin Birth, The Miraculous Incarnation and The Trinity teachings focus completely upon the personality of Jesus and the effect which it is assumed he produced upon his contemporaries.

 To accept this, is to accept that the issues for which he lived and died were issues applicable only to that time and only to those circumstances.

 Many preachers and theologians reason that because these doctrines have been taught for so many years, they are somehow thus endowed with weight, with truth.
 The only truth in this view is that they have been taught long enough to become 'traditional'.
 Jesus himself told the Pharisees that they made 'void the word of God' by their tradition.
 (Mark 7:13).
 Those who rely on 'tradition' to bolster their arguments stand in precisely the same position as their intellectual ancestors.

 The expectancy and hope of the Israelites was that, some day, one would arise who would save them from their sins and show them the way to life, not the inherited death through Adam.
 The Israelites had very definite ideas about this man and these were recorded in the books of the Hebrew Scriptures.
 Many Christians are unaware of what exactly the Israelites did expect and this ignorance has facilitated the building up of the erroneous doctrines of the Christian Churches.

 When the fervent hope of a 'messiah' transitioned to a practical reality in Jesus, it moved John to write: